zainmehdi/UR-Simulation-in-Unity-Hardware-in-the-loop-Animation-of-Real-Robot/README.md

 **All the credit for original package and controller goes to [Long Qian](http://longqian.me/aboutme), [Shuyang Chen](https://www.linkedin.com/in/shuyang-shawn-chen-346ab6109) for creating the prefab and initial script.

-Simulates UR using joint angles being published by a real robot over TCP IP
+This fork Simulates UR using joint angles being published by a real robot over TCP IP Additions and Modifications are as follows:

-UR Simulator in Unity for replicating real UR with hardware in the loop

-This fork contains following modifications

 #### - TCP server that can connect to real UR5/UR10
 #### - Some modifications in the joint angle mapping to replicate actual robot.
 #### - Buttons for camera rotation.